 - If your cancer is affecting both breasts you may still be able to take part.
 Please discuss your circumstances with your breast team and / or oncology team

 You can have taken hormone therapy for up to 8 weeks before surgery.
 Hormone therapy uses medicines to block or lower the amounts of hormones in the body.
 Hormone therapy is intended to slow down or stop the growth of cancer.

 You can have taken other drugs along with the hormone therapy as part of a clinical trial.

-You can also have taken hormone therapy after surgery so long as you stop at the point of joining OPTIMA.
+You can also have taken hormone therapy after surgery.

 You cannot join OPTIMA if any of these apply: